 \subsection{Mushy region treatment}

-As discussed before for the case of alloys, phase change goes through a mushy zone during melting and solidification.
-The existence of this region is due to the difference in phase change temperatures of elements forming the alloy.
-One element might start the solidification process sooner and along the way, the solid crystals that will nucleate and grow will lead to a slurry of solid and molten materials.
-This phenomena might happen in various ways.
-In one, the solidified phases might be growing at discrete sites.
-In this manner, the physical properties of the mixture will be closer to those of a suspension of solid phases in a liquid phase.
-On the other hand, the solidification might be happening as a solid front growing from a wall.
-This solid front will have smaller scale porous branches that spread into the heart of the still molten phase.
-In this manner, the liquid phase will be flowing through the porous solid phase that is growing in size.
-The flow in this case will be close to flow of liquid phase through porous material.
-Detailed explanations of these conditions can be found in the work of Voller et al. \cite{Voller_90}.
+As mentioned, the melting and solidification of an alloy occurs through a mushy zone due to the difference in phase change temperatures of elements forming the alloy.
+One element will start to solidify first, in the form of solid crystals that nucleate and grow into a slurry of solid and molten material.
+This phenomenon can happen in different ways.
+In one, the solidified phases might grow at discrete sites, leading to a suspension of solid phases in a liquid phase.
+But solidification might also occur as a solid front growing from a wall, with small scale porous branches that spread into the still molten phase.
+In this case, the liquid phase will flow through the porous solid phase that is growing in size, and be similar to the flow of a liquid phase through a porous material.
+A more detailed discusssion of these conditions can be found in Voller et al. \cite{Voller_90}.

-The effect of the mushy region is typically included in one of two ways.
-When the flow pattern is similar to flow through porous media, a Darcy source term can be added to the momentum equation, to account for the pressure drop for the fluid moving through pores.
-This flow is usually found in casting problems \cite{Voller_90}.
-When the flow is more homogeneous, the effect of having a slurry-like mixture is accounted for by modifying the viscosity.
-In the current study, this approach has been chosen as it avoids variations in pressure forces that can lead to instabilities in SPH.
-Depending on the temperature or enthalpy values, a liquid fraction $\alpha$ and a solid fraction $\beta = 1 - \alpha$ can be defined for each particle at each iteration.
+The effect of a mushy region is typically included in one of two ways.
+When the flow is similar to flow through a porous media, a Darcy source term can be added to the momentum equation, to account for the pressure drop due to fluid moving through pores.
+This flow is often found in casting problems \cite{Voller_90}.
+When the flow is more homogeneous, the effect of the slurry-like mixture is accounted for by modifying the viscosity.
+Depending on the value of temperature or enthalpy, a liquid fraction $\alpha$ and a solid fraction $\beta = 1 - \alpha$ can be defined for each particle at each iteration.
 Based on these values, the viscosity of each particle is updated using \cite{Voller_90}

-For particles that have a liquid fraction of unity, a new viscosity will be equal to the viscosity of the molten material.
-For liquid fractions of zero, the viscosity of each particle is set to very large to mimic solid matter.
+For particles that have a liquid fraction of unity, the viscosity will be equal to the viscosity of the molten material.
+For a liquid fraction of zero, the viscosity of each particle is set to a large value to mimic solid matter.
 In between these two limits, the viscosity varies linearly.
 The choice of a linear variation is in contrast to more complex variations; for example \cite{alavi_12}